Kay Scarpetta: Pete Marino

 Pete Marino grew up in Bayonne, New Jersey.
 He started his police career in New York City.
 In the early books, he is a homicide detective for the Richmond police department, eventually rising to the rank of captain.
 He is an excellent detective and works for many years with Dr. Scarpetta, with whom he is secretly in love.
 He eventually joins her at the National Forensic Academy after retiring from the police force in Predator.
 Marino seems to have problems with women through the whole Scarpetta series, stemming from a prior marriage which resulted in a son who becomes a lawyer for a drug cartel.
 Throughout the series Marino plays a great part in the upbringing of Lucy, although he has issues with her sexuality.

 In Book of the Dead, Marino reacts badly to news of Scarpetta's engagement to Benton Wesley, and after getting drunk and under the influence of a testosterone drug, he attacks Kay and almost rapes her.
 His actions lead to a confrontation with Lucy and her almost shooting him, after which Marino disappears.
 It is unknown if he has killed himself or just runs away as the book ends.
 Marino reappears in Scarpetta.
+By Autopsy, he had teamed up with Lucy in a private investigation company.

+During the COVID-19 pandemic, he married Kay's sister, Dorothy.